netdata/netdata/collectors/log2journal/README.md

        Usually it should be set to --unmatched-key=MESSAGE so that the unmatched entry will appear as the log message in the journals.
        Use --inject-unmatched to inject additional fields to unmatched lines.

-  --duplicate TARGET=KEY1[,KEY2[,KEY3[,...]]
-       Create a new key called TARGET, duplicating the values of the keys given.
-Useful for further processing.
-When multiple keys are given, their values are separated by comma.

-       Up to 512 duplications can be given on the command line, and up to 20 keys per duplication command are allowed.

   --inject LINE
        Inject constant fields to the output (both matched and unmatched logs).